AppliedStat/AppliedStat.github.io/_teaching/2019F-teaching3-regr.md

 1. Analyze and infer the multiple linear regression model.
 1. Understand how to diagnose the problems from regression models.
 1. Know the general linear _F_-test.
-1. Use categorical predictior variables in the regression model setup.
+1. Use categorical predictor variables in the regression model setup.
 1. Use _all possible regression._
 1. Understand several  model selection procedures.
 1. Build an appropriate model.